EMachin3/Chess/README.md

 -Add function to load board states from a file or even save?
 -Add an undo button(would require me to make a deep copy of the grid array and a copy constructor for Square)
 -Fischer random chess?
+-Make the game work online
+-Add a GUI

 # How to run
 First, make sure you have Java installed.
 Put each .java file in the same directory, then open the directory in cmd.